loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/02-boundary-data-triple_en.md

 ### Completeness Theorem

-Boundary triple completely encodes physical content:
+Boundary triple is considered to completely encode physical content:
-- Bulk can be reconstructed from boundary
+- Bulk can theoretically be reconstructed from boundary
 - Time evolution determined by boundary automorphism groups
 - Expectation values of observables given by boundary state